Change Project Editor Version

 Managing Missing or Removed Editor Versions

 If an editor version used by a project is uninstalled or moved, the launcher detects it and marks the version as missing.
+Revalidation happens when the app regains focus and on a steady background interval, keeping project status accurate without needing to restarting.

 When this occurs: